Albela (2001 film): Plot

 Returning to the present, Sonia is shocked to find Prem is in Malaga.
 When she sees that Prem has written an article about Tony and that they are good friends, she asks Tony to organize a lunch on the pretense of meeting the author of the article.
 Prem agrees to the meeting and is startled to see Sonia.
 When Tony goes to order lunch, Sonia reveals to Prem that she is still in love with him and is sorry about having to leave him to keep her father happy.
 Prem tells her that there is no point in having these feelings as there is nothing either of them can do about it and, overcome by emotion, he leaves.
 When Tony returns from ordering lunch, Sonia says she wants to leave too, resulting in a very confused Tony.

 The next day, Sonia calls Prem and admits he still loves her and has not been able to stop thinking about her.
 They begin to spend time together and after returning from one outing with Prem, Sonia admits to her nanny that she still is madly in love with Prem and that he is a wonderful and kind person.
 Tony overhears this and believes Sonia is referring to her feelings for him.
 On another occasion, Tony and Neena join Prem and Sonia on their outing.
 It is obvious to both Prem and Sonia that Neena loves Tony, so Sonia attempts to tell Tony that Neena loves him.
-Tony mistakes her comments and, in combination with what he has already overhead, believes that Sonia is trying to tell him that she loves him.
+Tony mistakes her comments and, in combination with what he has already overheard, believes that Sonia is trying to tell him that she loves him.

 As Sonia and Prem spend time together, Sonia realizes that her true happiness lies in being with Prem.
 Unfortunately, Sonia's father travels to Malaga to surprise her and discovers that Sonia has been seeing Prem again.
 He believes that she intentionally traveled to Malaga to see Prem and does not believe that it was a coincidence.
-He forbids Prem to see Sonia and orders, Sonia, to pack, intending to take her back to Austria straight away.
+He forbids Prem to see Sonia and orders Sonia to pack, intending to take her back to Austria straight away.

 Sonia tells Tony that she will be returning to Austria and he is devastated.
 Sonia invites Tony to join her in Austria and Tony willingly accepts.
-Neena is extremely upset, but Tony thinks this is because he is leaving her alone in Malaga – he assures her that he will find a job for her once he is settled in Austria and continues happily packing in preparation for his journey.
+Neena is extremely upset, but Tony thinks this is because he is leaving her alone in Malaga – he assures her that he will find a job for her once he is settled in Austria and continues happily packing for his journey.